• Skip to primary navigation

 We have a deep fryer and that makes it super convenient to fry a batch of turon.
 And they turn out evenly fried and crispy each time.

 If you don’t have one, no worries.
-Just make sure you use enough oil to cover your banana lumpia completely and that your oil is hot enough.
-Then flip your turon so that each side is a nice golden brown.
+Just make sure you use enough oil to cover all the pieces completely and that your oil is hot enough.
+Then flip each one so that each side is a nice golden brown.

-Also, don’t crowd your pan so that the turon don’t stick to one another.
+Also, don’t crowd your pan so that they don’t stick to one another.
 Patience is key!

 Can you make turon in the oven?